The Lost Ones (Beckett short story): Adaptations

-Beckett gave permission to Mabou Mines to stage The Lost Ones through the playwright Jean Reavey, who was a close friend of the author, on the condition that it was only a "straight reading".
-During rehearsals, the reading expanded into a fully realized production directed by Lee Breuer with David Warrilow performing the text in a dark, foam rubber cylindrical space with tiny HO scale plastic figures and ladders.
+Beckett gave permission to Mabou Mines to stage The Lost Ones on the condition that it was only a "straight reading".
+During rehearsals, the reading expanded into a fully realized and filmed production directed by Lee Breuer.
+David Warrilow performed the text in a dark foam rubber cylindrical space with tiny HO scale plastic figures and ladders.
 The music was composed by Philip Glass.
-Beckett later wrote to Reavey, "Sounds like a crooked straight reading to me."
+Beckett joked, "Sounds like a crooked straight reading to me."
+While Warrilow was preparing the production, he peppered Beckett with questions about the dimensions of the cylinder.
+Beckett confessed the original height dimension of eighteen meters was an error, "After all, you can't play fast and loose with pi."